-- 5.1 In exceptional circumstances, except where it would contravene any statutory provision or any direction made by the Secretary of State for Health and Social Care or NHS England, any part of these Standing Orders may be suspended by the Chair in discussion with at least two other members. - 5.2 A decision to suspend Standing Orders together with the reasons for doing so shall be recorded in the minutes of the meeting. - 5.3 A separate record of matters discussed during the suspension shall be kept.
-These records shall be made available to the Audit Committee for review of the reasonableness of the decision to suspend Standing Orders.
+- 5.1.
+In exceptional circumstances, except where it would contravene any statutory provision or any direction made by the Secretary of State for Health and Social Care or NHS England, any part of the Standing Orders may be suspended by the Chair in discussion with at least two other members, - 5.2.
+A decision to suspend the Standing Orders together with the reasons for doing so shall be recorded in the minutes of the meeting.

+5.3.
+A separate record of matters discussed during the suspension shall be kept.
+These records shall be made available to the Audit Committee for review of the reasonableness of the decision to suspend the Standing Orders.